wolfslender/Media-Usage-Checker/README.md

 No, deletions are permanent.
 Always maintain backups before bulk deletions.

 ### How does it handle large media libraries?
-The plugin uses batch processing and background tasks to handle libraries of any size efficiently.
+The plugin uses an advanced batch processing system (100 items per batch) with optimized database queries and intelligent caching to handle libraries of any size efficiently.
+The enhanced memory management and real-time progress monitoring ensure smooth operation even with extensive media collections.

 ## Support
 - GitHub Issues: [Report bugs/Request features]